oVirt/ovirt-site/source/feature/detailedquota.html.md

 ### Dependencies / Related Features and Projects

-Quota is not depended on outside features, and should be managed only in the engine core scope.
+*   Quota is not depended on outside features, and should be managed only in the engine core scope.
+*   When handling plug/unplug disks or attach/detach disks, the entity will still consume resources from its configured original Quota it was created on.

 ### Documentation / External references